haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 The game's power-ups are inconsistent.
 Some are well-executed, like the Aura of Doom (similar to Doom's quad damage), while others are nearly useless, such as the Munitions Boon, which only increases clip size.
 Since they are hidden as secrets in the level layout, their effectiveness is diminished.
 Additionally, items, armor, health, and weapon upgrades (obtained through the Machine Spirit power-up) do not carry over to the next mission.

 *My Suggestion: Reworking of the secret system and power-up placements.
-Power-ups like the Aura of Doom enhance the gameplay because the game's shooting mechanics are solid, and these power-ups multiply the fun factor.
+Power-ups like the Aura of Doom enhance the game-play because the game's shooting mechanics are solid, and these power-ups multiply the fun factor.
 I would make power-ups more common throughout the levels.
 Secrets should be reserved for specialized ammo and Machine Spirit power-ups.
 Furthermore, players should be allowed to carry over their pickups of any kind to the next mission.*

 Question #4: Where Do You See Yourself in 5 Years?